BMW expects further sales growth in 2015

-MUNICH, Dec 4 (Reuters) - Germany’s BMW expects its luxury car sales to increase in 2015, building on this year’s solid expansion, even as economic growth in core European markets stalls and geopolitical risks persist.
+MUNICH (Reuters) - Germany’s BMW (BMWG.DE) expects its luxury car sales to increase in 2015, building on this year’s solid expansion, even as economic growth in core European markets stalls and geopolitical risks persist.

 Business activity is restrained in large parts of Europe, destination of more than 40 percent of BMW’s sales, yet the Munich-based company expects demand for its luxury models such as the 3-Series, 5-Series and X5 to continue luring customers into its showrooms.